-On Buffy’s final season, she manages to assemble an army of potential slayers in her house.
+In Buffy’s final season, she manages to assemble an army of potential slayers in her house.
 With a dozen of teenage girls, life must have been impossible inside the Summer’s residency.
-Some girls faded in the background while others had no personality at all.
+Some girls faded into the background while others had no personality at all.
 Reuniting all your soldiers in a residential neighborhood is painting a target on the front door, but Buffy’s enemies seemed strangely reluctant to attack the girls on their territory.

 7. Miss Kitty Fantastico

 Tara and Willow’s pet kitten supposedly suffered an ill ending, with Dawn declaring the animal being involved in some sort of accident with a loaded crossbow.
 It was unclear when this happened or how the couple dealt with the loss of their beloved pet but they did not seem to care so much for the daily tasks of pet keeping.
-Miss Kitty only appeared on a few episodes before vanishing.
+Miss Kitty only appeared in a few episodes before vanishing.